top of page

 Focus: Glycans in autoimmunity

-Olivia is an M.Sc. student in the Edgar lab interested in developing methods to access new classes of glycopolymers.
+Olivia is a Ph.D. student in the Edgar lab interested in developing methods to access new classes of glycopolymers.
 These reagents will ultimately be deployed to interrogate the carbohydrate axis of immunology.
 During her undergraduate studies, Olivia gained experience in the non-viral delivery of genetic medicines as a product development intern at Precision NanoSystems in Vancouver, BC and in the fields of allergy and immunology at the McMaster Immunology Research Centre in the lab of Dr. Manel Jordana.
 In developing chemical tools to engineer the glycocalyx, Olivia’s work aims to uncover functional relationships between cell surface glycans and biological processes.

 Olivia Mann-Delany, HB.Sc.